-Tourism studies AV, Independent Reading Course, 7,5 credits
+Tourism Studies MA, Independent Reading Course, 7.5 credits

 Här kan man skriva information på engelska som visas på engelska kursplansöken.